Abstracts & Awards

 2. Moderated Abstracts

-In addition to Best of the Best, and new for 2025, we would like to showcase the next top 6 highest scoring abstracts from each of the 7 clinical abstract categories.
-These abstracts will be presented as oral presentations at the end of the 90 minute sessions for each of the appropriate affiliated societies.
-For example, heart failure submissions will be presented at the end of the 90 minute British Society for Heart Failure session in the main conference programme.
+In addition to Best of the Best, and continuing the success from 2025, we would like to showcase the next top 4 highest scoring abstracts from each of the 7 clinical abstract categories.
+These abstracts will be presented as oral presentations at the end of the 85 minute sessions for each of the appropriate affiliated societies.
+For example, heart failure submissions will be presented at the end of the 85 minute British Society for Heart Failure session in the main conference programme.

 There is no monetary prize for the moderated abstracts but in addition to having your work being published in Heart and receiving a certificate of recognition, presenters will have the added opportunity of presenting their work to a larger (and more focused) audience than is possible with moderated posters.
-Each presentation will be 5 minutes long and will include time for questions from the moderator.
+Each presentation slot will be 5 minutes (3 minutes for presentation and time at the end for questions from the moderator).
 We expect that you will also show a poster of your abstract in the larger poster area in the main Education Hall so that all delegates can browse the posters throughout the conference.
 Further details on what will be required of you if selected will be sent to you.

 3. Posters

 We are delighted to maintain our regular and popular fixture at the conference with the welcoming sight of the hundreds of posters on display in the Education Hall.
 It is truly awe-inspiring to see the amount of incredible research going on.
 If your abstract is not selected for Best of the Best or Moderated Abstracts, we do still very much want to see your valuable work on full display at the conference.
-Do encourage your colleagues and delegates to read your work whilst at the conference.
+There will be specific breaktimes (you will be advised) assigned per clinical category when presenters will be encouraged to stand by their posters in readiness to discuss with delegates.

 BCS Awards

-Each year, the BCS presents the following awards and prizes at the Annual Conference’s Networking Reception, Closing Ceremony and BCS President’s Dinner.
+Each year, the BCS presents the following awards and prizes at the Annual Conference Networking Reception, Closing Ceremony and BCS President’s Dinner.

 Mackenzie Medal